paradigma-cl/unbreakableID/README.md

 The blockchain and the internet could be applied to different needs of human beings.
 The first need is for the individual, agreement between peers, and things.

 ### 1. The use of Internet Identification System
-Your Personal Digital ID or the Digital ID or name of your organization must be irreplaceable.
-We must assure a secure world, peaceful, and without setbacks produced by hackers or identity theft.
+We must assure that the use of digital technology maintains a secure world, peaceful, and without setbacks produced by hackers or identity theft.
+The evolution of digital identification has been fast progressing from traditional methods to more advanced and secure methods.
+[8]

+### 1.1 Evolution

+#### Early Days
+Initial Authentication: In the early days of the Internet, identification was primarily based on username and password systems.
+This method was simple but had significant security vulnerabilities1.

+#### Advancements in Security
+Two-Factor Authentication (2FA): To address security concerns, two-factor authentication emerged, requiring users to provide a second form of verification, such as a code sent to their mobile phone.

+Biometric Authentication: The introduction of biometric authentication (e.g., fingerprint, facial recognition) provided a more secure and convenient way to verify identities.

+#### Mobile and Digital Identity Platforms
+Mobile Authentication: With the rise of smartphones, mobile-based authentication methods became prevalent, allowing users to authenticate themselves using mobile apps and push notifications.

+Digital Identity Platforms: These platforms centralized identity verification processes, streamlining identity checks across multiple online services.

+#### Decentralized Identity Solutions
+Blockchain Technology: Blockchain introduced decentralized identity solutions, giving individuals control over their digital identities and leveraging the distributed nature of blockchain for security.

+#### Current Trends
+Enhanced Security: Continuous improvements in security measures, including advanced encryption and continuous authentication, are being implemented to protect user identities.

+Seamless User Experience: Efforts are ongoing to balance security with a seamless user experience, ensuring that identity verification processes are both secure and user-friendly.

+The evolution of digital identification has transformed how individuals prove their identities online, making it more secure, efficient, and convenient.

+### 1.2 The Internet Infrastructure Integral to the Management, Security, and Credibility of Digital Identities
+The Internet infrastructure is integral to the management, security, and credibility of digital identities.

+#### 1.2.1 Domain Ownership
+A domain name is a critical part of an organization's digital identity.
+It serves as the unique address on the internet, much like a business's storefront [9].
+Ensuring that the domain is properly registered and managed is essential for maintaining control over the digital identity [9].

+#### 1.2.2 Authentication
+DNS plays a role in the authentication process.
+When a user tries to access a website, the DNS system resolves the domain name to an IP address [9].
+This step is crucial for verifying that the user is connecting to the correct server, which is part of the broader digital identity verification process.

+#### 1.2.3 Security
+Protecting the DNS infrastructure is vital for safeguarding digital identities.
+DNS attacks, such as DNS spoofing or hijacking, can lead to unauthorized access to sensitive information and compromise digital identities1.

+#### 1.2.4 Trust and Credibility
+A well-maintained DNS infrastructure enhances the trustworthiness and credibility of a digital identity [9].
+For example, businesses that use consistent and secure domain names are more likely to be trusted by users and customers [9].

+#### 1.2.5 Decentralized Identity Solutions
+Some digital identity solutions leverage blockchain technology to create decentralized identities [10].
+These solutions often use DNS-like systems to manage and verify digital identities in a secure and transparent manner.

+In summary, DNS infrastructure is integral to the management, security, and credibility of digital identities.
+Properly managing DNS can help ensure that digital identities are protected and trusted by users and organizations alike.

-#### 1.1 Domain Name System (DNS)
+#### 1.3 Domain Name System (DNS)
 The Domain Name System (DNS) is a hierarchical and distributed name service that provides a naming system for computers, services, and other resources on the Internet or other Internet Protocol (IP) networks.
 It associates various information with domain names (identification strings) assigned to each of the associated entities.
 Most prominently, it translates readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
-[8]
+[11]

 Names are globally unique and human-readable, but not strongly owned.
 The system operator has the final say as to what each name resolves to.
 This requires that client must trust the system, including their administrators as the only ones that can make these changes.

-#### 1.2 Domain Name System Zone File
+#### 1.3.1 Domain Name System Zone File
 A Domain Name System (DNS) zone file is a text file that describes a DNS zone.
 A DNS zone is a subset, often a single domain, of the hierarchical domain name structure of the DNS.
 The zone file contains mappings between domain names, IP addresses, and other resources, organized in the form of text representations of resource records (RR).
-[9]
+[12]

-The zone file has to follow an agreed format [10]
+The zone file has to follow an agreed format [13]

 An example of a zone file for the domain example.com is the following:
 ```